TheStudent00/GraphModel/Oracle(NAS)/Description.md

 **The Nyquist Guardrail:**
 To prevent aliasing—where high-frequency logic creates chaotic artifacts on small vectors—the system applies a dynamic **Nyquist Mask**.
 For an input of size $N$, any frequency component $f_{comp} > N/2$ is zeroed out.
 This ensures universality across variable-length inputs without aliasing.

-Each Core may maintain multiple families (e.g., "canonical" → F0, "alt1" → F1), allowing it to project the same spline-standardized features into different local geometric dialects depending on state or context.

 ## 4.2 Receiver-Centric Feature-Space Interpretation

 Permutation Families belong strictly to the **receiving module**, not the sender.
 This ensures:
 - The receiver controls its own feature-space geometry (Subjective Interpretation).
 - Cores maintain a stable internal canonical form regardless of input source.
-- The number of permutations scales as $O(\text{modules} \times \text{families})$ rather than $O(\text{modules}^2)$.

-**Differentiable Rank & Pipeline:**
+**Index-Synchronous Pipeline:**
-Incoming messages are processed through a differentiable pipeline:

-    raw_in → monotone-spline sorting → Spectral f(t) scores → SoftSort/Relaxation → Q/K/V projection

-Unlike traditional discrete methods (Gumbel-Sinkhorn), this architecture learns the **Law of the Permutation** via **Spectral Regularization**.
-By penalizing high-frequency coefficients, the system enforces a "Complexity Gradient" on the structure itself, learning simple geometric moves (low cost) before evolving complex, high-frequency shuffles.
+Unlike traditional discrete methods (Gumbel-Sinkhorn), this architecture learns the **Law of the Permutation**.
+However, to preserve data integrity across the graph, Cores operate on an **Index-Synchronous** basis: the I/O of a Core maintains the fundamental patch count and positional logic.
+Any shuffling for internal processing is local.

-This enforces a clean separation between:
-- **Universal Reality:** Spline geometry (shared by all modules),
-- **Local Perspective:** Spectral coordinate frames (defined per-Core),
-- **Communication:** Metadata (handled by Contact).

-## 4.3 Contact Structure Simplification

-`class Contact` no longer stores permutation matrices.

-Its role is now minimal and strictly logistical:

-    - identify target module
-    - store communication metadata
-    - track request/response channels
-    - optionally store sparse routing preferences

-The Contact object is no longer responsible for index geometry.

-This prevents:
-- combinatorial explosion of pairwise per-module permutations,
-- degradation of expert-local identity,
-- cross-module entanglement of feature geometry.

-The geometry is handled solely in Cores.

-## 4.4 Integration With Attention and Feature Canonicalization

-Cores now follow the consistent pipeline:

-1. **Sort** incoming vector into monotone canonical curve.
-2. **Spline-encode** canonicalized curvature.
-3. **Select** a permutation family based on internal logic.
-4. **Generate** a discrete permutation for the vector length.
-5. **Reorder** the spline embedding into the local coordinate frame.
-6. **Apply Q/K/V attention** within that frame (modified by Differentiable Aperture).

-This preserves:
-- universality of splines,
-- diversity of expert geometries,
-- compatibility of heterogeneous modules,
-- and stability of all attention operations.

-Permutation Families act as **local geometric dialects** spoken by each expert module.
+---

 # 5. Attention as an Atomic Routing Primitive